Realgar/Indigo naturalis: History

 A combination of indigo with realgar, named Qīnghuáng sǎn, is known in old traditional Chinese medicine (TCM) literature.
 In the 1960s, Zhōu Ǎixiáng of China Academy of Chinese Medical Sciences Xiyuan Hospital tried the combination on leukemia with some results.
 In the 1980s, Huáng Shìlín of Shenyang Theatre Military Hospital came up with the current formulation, again justifying it only using TCM theory.
 It is unclear whether Huáng was aware of Zhang Tingdong's work on arsenic trioxide in the 1970s.

 In 1995, the medication was approved within the People's Liberation Army health system.
 It was allowed to start formal clinical trial in 2002, patented in 2004, then approved for the general Chinese market in 2009.
 It entered the Chinese treatment guide for APL in 2014 as an alternative to injected arsenic.
 The patent was initially held by Tiankang Pharmaceuticals, an unprofitable spin-off of an electrics company.
 In 2015, Yifan Biotech acquired all of Tiankang Pharmaceuticals and started heavier promotion of the drug.

+Ethnopharmacology

+The medication is approved in China as a Chinese patent medicine.
+A medication being approved as such means that it would have to conform to some form of TCM theory, and that its indication is commonly written both in modern medicine language and in the folk-medical language of TCM.
+In the case of RIF, the approved Chinese package insert states the following as indication:

+Clears away heat and detoxifies, replenishes qi and produces blood.
+Used for the initial treatment of acute promyelocytic leukemia.

+The four ingredients are also said to conform to a rule called 君臣佐使 "sovereign, minister, aide, and agent", in which each TCM formula consists of a small number of "sovereign drugs" with the three other classes serving as supporting forces.
+In this case, realgar is considered the "sovereign", Salvia miltiorrhiza the "minister", and the rest the "agents".
+The synergy reported by Wang et al. (2008) is reported in domestic media as scientific validation of this aspect of TCM theory.